AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 * The **Browse** tab lists all existing campaigns.
 You can click a campaign to open its dashboard or create a new campaign by clicking the **Create campaign** button.
 See this [section](create-campaigns.md#create-campaigns).

 * The **Templates** tab lists all available campaign templates.
-Campaign templates are pre-configured so that they can be reused when creating new campaigns.
-They are created from the client console.
-[Read more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/marketing-campaign-templates.html)
+You can view an existing template or create a new one.
+[Read more](manage-campaign-templates.md).

 ![Campaign list](assets/campaign-list.png)